htbkoo/nosql-demo/README.md

 ## Folder Structure
 You can find all the source files you need under `src` folder.

-In particular, you might want to look at `/src/typescript/systemDesignExercise.ts`, `/src/typescript/systemDesignExercise.test.ts`,`/src/typescript/playground.ts` and `/src/typescript/fileBasedDatabaseExamples.ts`.
+In particular, you might want to look at the following files:
+ 1. `/src/typescript/systemDesignExercise.ts` + `/src/typescript/systemDesignExercise.test.ts` - these are the excercise files
+ 2. `/src/typescript/playground.ts` - this is a sandbox code which you can change and quickly test out the APIs
+ 3. `/src/typescript/fileBasedDatabaseExamples.ts` - this is an example usage of file-based `pouchdb` database - if you run this file, a folder `pouchdb_database` would be created with some `pouchdb` data files created inside

 Feel free to ignore the other files such as `package.json`, `yarn.lock`, `jest.config.js` for now (mainly for project configuration)